Pot and Trap

 Ashored ropeless gear

 Pots and traps are used in a diverse array of fisheries globally, from large industrial fisheries where a single vessel might deploy over 1,000 individual traps to the smallest artisanal fisheries.
 The largest pot and trap fisheries are among the most economically important fisheries in the world, targeting lobsters and prawns, crabs, and a large variety of fish species.
-Over the last decade large whales have shifted their summer migratory routes and are now increasingly overlapping with pot and trap fisheries and shipping routes in North America.
+Large whales’ migratory routes are increasingly overlapping with pot and trap fisheries and shipping routes in North America.
+This is partly due to increased human use of the ecosystem and whale movements, in accordance with their prey source.
 The hundreds of thousands of vertical lines that attach surface buoys to pots and traps have substantially increased entanglement risks for whales, resulting in increased rates of serious injuries and mortalities from entanglement.
 Combined with injuries and mortalities from vessel strikes, this threat has drastically increased the number of human-caused whale deaths.

 Pot and trap fisheries include some of the most important fisheries in the US and Canada, contributing significant economic value and generating large quantities of seafood for domestic and international consumption.
-In the state of Maine, the 2021 American lobster catch totaled 108 million pounds and was valued at $725 million USD, while in Canada, the snow crab catch between Newfoundland and Labrador and the Gulf of St Lawrence was valued at $922 million.
+In Maine and Massachusetts, the combined 2025 lobster catch to date is over 110 million lbs., valued at more than 850 million US Dollars.
+While in Canada, the snow crab catch between Newfoundland and Labrador and the Gulf of St Lawrence is over 138 million lbs., valued over 700 million US Dollar.
 Other notable fisheries in North America include Canadian lobster, northeast US Jonah Crab, southeast US black sea bass, and west coast Dungeness crab and black cod (sablefish).

-The increase in human-caused whale mortalities has led the US National Oceanic and Atmospheric Administration (NOAA) to declare an Unusual Mortality Event for North Atlantic right whales, humpback whales, and minke whales in the Northern Atlantic and grey whales in the northern Pacific since the start of 2017.
+The increase in human-caused whale mortalities has led the US National Oceanic and Atmospheric Administration (NOAA) to declare an Unusual Mortality Event for North Atlantic right whales (NARWs), humpback whales, and minke whales in the Northern Atlantic since the start of 2017.
 This has led to a downgrade in classification of these fisheries from multiple seafood consumer guides and sustainability certifications, creating instability in the market and the lives of seafood harvesters.

-Because of this threat, fishing areas are increasingly being closed to traditional gear types.
-While this can protect whales, fishers suffer when prevented from accessing the fishing grounds where they earn their livelihoods.
-By participating in trialing new technologies, particularly on-demand gear, through working with FIPs and gear lending libraries, fishers have an opportunity to access closed areas and continue to earn a living amid changing regulations for static rope gear.
+Because of this threat, selected pot and trap fishing grounds are subject to seasonally closures and restrictions of traditional gear types.
+While this can protect whales, fishers can be restricted from accessing financially valuable fishing grounds.
+By participating in the use of new gear technologies, particularly on-demand gear (also called ropeless fishing), through Fishery Improvement Projects (FIPs) and gear lending libraries programs, fishers have opportunities to access closed areas and continue to earn a living amid changing regulations for static rope gear.

 Humpback whale breaching.